Judge homers 3 times as Yanks go deep on Cortes' first 3 pitches and hit 9 HRs vs. Brewers

 Austin Wells homered later in the inning as New York hit four home runs in the first inning for the first time in its century-plus history.
 Anthony Volpe added a three-run drive in the second for a 7-3 lead against Cortes, who allowed a career-high five home runs.

-Judge's first homer went 468 feet and he added his ninth career slam in the fourth on a 396-foot drive to left-center off Connor Thomas, a 27-year-old left-hander making his major league debut.
+Judge's first homer went 468 feet.
+He added his ninth career slam in the fourth on a 396-foot drive to left-center off Connor Thomas, a 27-year-old left-hander making his major league debut.
 Jazz Chisholm Jr. followed with a home run, boosting the lead to 13-3.

 Judge hit a 425-foot, two-run homer to center in the fourth against Thomas.

-Pinch-hitter Oswald Peraza had a two-run homer in the seventh against Chad Patrick, who was making his big league debut.
+Pinch-hitter Oswald Peraza connected for a two-run homer in the seventh against Chad Patrick, who was making his big league debut.
 New York had hit eight homers at the Philadelphia Athletics on June 28, 1939, and against the Chicago White Sox on July 31, 2007.

 Toronto set the record of 10 homers against Baltimore on Sept.
 14, 1987.

-Bellinger sent a fastball over the Yankees bullpen and into the right-field bleachers and Judge drove a cutter 468 feet into the left-field second deck.
+Bellinger sent a fastball into the right-field bleachers, and Judge drove a cutter 468 feet into the left-field second deck.

 After a mound visit by pitching coach Chris Hook, Chisholm took a called third strike, Volpe grounded out and Wells hit a fastball 372 feet into the left-field seats.